nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### First Time at JobFindr?

-_Welcome onboard JobFindr!
+_Welcome onboard!
 Let us be part of your job search journey!_

 1. To get started with JobFindr, refer to the [Quick Start](#quick-start) below.
 2. After setting up JobFindr on your computer, you can get started with a [Quick Tutorial](#quick-tutorial) to get